 Eskom Transmission Grid Planning initiated a study to investigate possible solutions to address transformation constraints at Proteus Main Transmission Station (MTS) as well as the sub-transmission constraints experienced on the network supplying the Blanco area.
-In response to this, Eskom proposes the establishment of a new 400/132kV MTS with an expected development footprint of approximately 350 X 250m and loop in - loop out power lines with a length in the region of 1.8 - 4km (dependent on the alternative chosen).
+In response to this, Eskom proposes the establishment of a new Blanco substation with an envisaged development footprint of approximately 78 300 m and the Loop in - Loop out line with an approximate length of 2.2 km.